Compiled by Michael P. Garofalo

 "From the colour the nature

-& by the nature the sign!"
+And by the nature the sign!

 Beatific spirits welding together

-as in one ash-tree in Ygdrasail.
+As in one ash-tree in Ygdrasail."

 - Ezra Pound, Cantos XC

-Man becomes aware of the Sacred
+"Man becomes aware of the Sacred

 because it manifests itself, shows itself,